ieedan/neverthrow/README.md

 ### License

-The neverthrowx project is available as open source under the terms of the [MIT license](https://github.com/ieedan/neverthrowx/blob/master/LICENSE).
+The nevereverthrow project is available as open source under the terms of the [MIT license](https://github.com/ieedan/nevereverthrow/blob/master/LICENSE).